jlcarr/LeetCode/README.md

 - **Memory**: 29.9 MB
 - **Solution**: Since the problem size is now large we need to be cleverer.
 To get the maximum value for any given j, we want to maximize the value from the i and the k, and since there are guaranteed to be on the left and right sides respectively we can just use a left and right cumulative maximum array for each.

+### Problem 2875
+- **Name**: Minimum Size Subarray in Infinite Array
+- **Runtime**: 442 ms
+- **Memory**: 49.5 MB
+- **Solution**: If the target is greater than the sum of the array, then we'll clearly need to repeat it until the target is less: therefore we can use division and mod to get to this point.
+Afterwards we can simply double the array size and look for the smallest subarray for the target, using the cumulative sum technique.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
 - Sean Prashad's LeetCode patterns: https://github.com/SeanPrashad/leetcode-patterns